 Agile methods tend to focus on optimizing software development, while DevOps cuts out the difficulties operations teams face in this model by combining them with development.

-Ultimately, DevOps combines cultural changes, best practices and suites of specialized tools focused on high-velocity application and service creation.
+Ultimately, the methodology combines cultural changes, best practices and suites of specialized tools focused on high-velocity application and service creation.
 Now, let’s take a peek under the hood to see how it actually functions.

 Cultural Changes and Best Practices